Mexico City, Mexico City, Mexico

 Trolleybus BRT

-Opened 2022, the Servicio de Transportes Eléctricos's trolleybus BRT network consists of a single bus rapid transit service that serves the southern part of Mexico City.
+Opened 2022, the Servicio de Transportes Eléctricos's trolleybus BRT network consists of two bus rapid transit services that serve the southern part of Mexico City.
+There are other lines in the system that primarily run in mixed traffic or curbside lanes, which are not covered on this website.

 Trolleybus Line 10 (Línea 10)

 Trolleybus Line 10 is a bus rapid transit service on an East-West alignment.
-It runs from Constitución de 1917 in the west to Acahualtepec in the east, serving 10 stations.
+It runs from Constitución de 1917 in the west to Acahualtepec in the east, serving 10 stations with a mostly elevated alignment.

 Trolleybus Line 10 was opened in October 2022.
 Trolleybus Line 10 is owned by the Servicio de Transportes Eléctricos del D.F.